Free Job Safety Analysis (JSA) Templates

 What to Include in a JSA Template

-• Job task being assessed – The supervisor or safety officer will describe the job and identify the workers observed during the analysis.
+• Job task being assessed – The supervisor or safety officer will describe the details of the job and identify the workers observed during the analysis.
+This should break down the job into individual steps or tasks, detailing what is done at each stage.

-• Hazards and safety measures – The observer will determine the potential hazard for each task being performed and come up with control measures to minimize or eliminate the hazard.
+• Potential Hazards Identification – The observer will determine the potential hazard for each task being performed.
+These hazards include physical, chemical, environmental, or ergonomic hazards.

 • Recommendations – Recommendations on how each task can be accomplished safely will be recorded on the JSA and submitted for review and implementation.